Environmental Defence Society: History

 EDS was established in 1971 by a group of law students and scientists.
 The idea behind EDS was to bring together the disciplines of science, law and planning to advocate for the environment.
 Since its inception, EDS has had a long and largely successful history of litigating environmentally significant cases.
 Early cases EDS was involved in include the Huntly water rights case, litigation concerning LPG terminals, the Aramoana Smelter, the Clyde High Dam, several Think Big projects and a proposed resort development at Karikari in the Far North.

 During the 1980s EDS began a substantive involvement in mining cases and was instrumental in persuading the New Zealand government to change the law to enable better public involvement and more emphasis on the environmental effects of mining.
 There was a special focus on the Coromandel Peninsula, where EDS was instrumental in preventing a proposed large-scale open-cast mine from proceeding at Otama Beach.

 EDS has a long history of involvement in cases concerning water.
-The Society was involved with other groups in an effort to get water conservation orders established in law after a successful opposition to a series of dams on the Motu River.
+The Society was involved with other groups in an effort to get water conservation orders established in law after a successful opposition to a series of dams on the Mōtū River.
 Indeed, EDS assisted the Queen Elizabeth II National Trust to obtain the first ever national water conservation order for that wild and scenic river and went on to support similar orders over the Ahuriri and Rakaia Rivers in the South Island.

 In 2002, EDS litigated on the climate change impacts and the carbon dioxide from Otahuhu Power Station gas thermal power station.
 EDS appealed the Otahuhu C resource consents granted by Auckland Regional Council.
 EDS argued that the predicted annual emissions of 1.2 million tonnes of carbon dioxide would contribute to climate change via the greenhouse effect and that the consent conditions should require complete carbon offsetting by planting of new forests.
 The Environment Court agreed with the scientific consensus on anthropogenic climate change and concluded that the proposed CO2 emissions would be an "adverse effect of some consequence".
 The court declined to impose the forest offsetting condition due to concerns over its "efficacy, appropriateness and reasonableness".

 More recently EDS has become increasingly involved in providing support and capacity building for individuals, community organisations and councils; in undertaking research and policy analysis on key environmental issues; and in profiling key issues through seminars and conferences.

 EDS is now implementing a major new initiative on oceans to chart the way forward for reform.
 EDS is looking at policy framework for marine mammals protection, marine protected areas and marine spatial planning.

 In its research and policy work EDS seeks to build constructive partnerships and relationships with business, government and other groups across civil society.